sglowery/Telegram-Repost-Bot/README.md

 # Telegram-Repost-Bot
-Tracks images sent in groups on Telegram and calls out reposts.
+Tracks images and URLs sent in groups on Telegram and calls out reposts.

 # Dependencies
 Requires the `imagehash` and `python-telegram-bot` libraries.
 The latter should come with the `telegram` library.